RTPI Cymru Management Board 2018

 Tom is a 'young planner' and was Chair of Young Planners Cymru for two years beginning in 2013.
 Tom is also a member of the RTPI Cymru Policy & Research Forum and represents Wales on the RTPI Nations and Regions Panel.

-Junior Vice Chair - Huw Evans
+Senior Vice Chair - Huw Evans

 Huw has 42 years experience of planning, 35 of which have been in the public sector embracing planning policy, development management, regeneration, conservation, countryside and coastal management.
 He worked for Swansea, Alyn & Deeside and Flintshire Councils and is a past Chair of POSW and was Planning Adviser to the WLGA.